 USI - UN CELL

-The USI has played a stellar role in the furtherance of India’s UN Peace Keeping (UNPK) endeavours.
-The Centre for UNPK (CUNPK) was established and nurtured at the USI, with support from MEA and Armed Forces, to become a regional node for excellence in the UNPK capacity building and practicing UN diplomacy.
-Today CUNPK has grown to become a full-fledged unit of the Indian Army and focuses on training and tactical issues related to UNPK
+The United Service Institution (USI) of India has played a stellar role in the furtherance of India's UN Peacekeeping (UNPK) endeavors.
+The Centre for UNPK (CUNPK) was established and nurtured at the USI, with support from MEA and Armed Forces, to become a regional node for excellence in UNPK capacity building and practicing UN diplomacy.
+Today, CUNPK has grown to become a full-fledged unit of the Indian Army and focuses on training and tactical issues related to UNPK.

-The USI now focusing on the operational, strategic and policy issues related to UNPK.
-The USI has taken the lead in providing the platform for organising discourses and research in the field of UN peace operations to put across an Indian perspective on a few most crucial attributes of the current challenges that face reform of the UN peace operations.
-USI UN Cell under Maj Gen PK Goswami (Retd), Deputy Director, is providing necessary impetus to highlight India’s contribution to UNPK at operational, strategic and policy level and other UNPK related issues in various forum.
+The USI is now focusing on the operational, strategic, and policy issues related to UNPK.
+The USI has taken the lead in providing the platform for organizing discourses and research in the field of UN peace operations to present an Indian perspective on a few crucial attributes of the current challenges that face the reform of UN peace operations.

-The USI and ICWA have entered a partnership to promote India’s domain expertise in UNPK with focus on operational, strategic, policy and doctorial issues.
-Under the USI-ICWA partnership in 2021 series of webinars were conducted and since than seven webinars has been conducted on the UN themes.
-Similarly during 2022, the USI conducted two UN themed webinars on Women, Peace & Security and Challenges of Mission Leadership in UN Peace Operations; and third one will be conducted by end of year.
+The USI and ICWA have entered into a partnership to promote India's domain expertise in UNPK, with a focus on operational, strategic, policy, and doctoral issues.
+Under the USI-ICWA partnership in 2021, a series of webinars were conducted, and since then, seven webinars have been conducted on UN themes.
+Similarly, during 2022, the USI conducted two UN-themed webinars on Women, Peace & Security and Challenges of Mission Leadership in UN Peace Operations, and a third one will be conducted by the end of the year.
 These events were given due coverage by The Kootneeti (https://thekootneeti.in/).
-Another important project in progress is joint USI – ICWA book titled “India and UN Peacekeeping”, likely to be completed early next year.
+Another important project in progress is a joint USI-ICWA book titled "India and UN Peacekeeping," likely to be completed early next year.

-Number of UN professionals and practitioners participated in these events, to include few:
+8. A number of Indian UN professionals and practitioners participated in these events, including:

 (a) Lt Gen Satish Nambiar (Retd), former Director USI and Head of Mission UNPROFOR.